 Well, that and the creative toppings combinations too.

-A few weeks after my original visit, I returned and had another great pie along with their phenomenal homemade meatballs.
+A few weeks after my initial visit, I returned and had another great pie and their phenomenal homemade meatballs.

 I ate mine back then with grilled onions & hot cherry peppers, great if you can handle the heat.